-July, in a very similar fashion to May and June, was a month of mixed signals throughout most of the U.S. and global financial markets.
+August, following the pattern established over the previous three months, was a month of mixed signals throughout most of the U.S. and global financial markets.
 After equity, bond, and commodity valuations fell in the fall of 2018, to "correction levels" in December, they staged recoveries that were equally impressive, but suggest different futures for the economy:

 - Equity markets still believe in stronger economy Last year, the Dow Jones fell as low as 21,792 in December before rallying throughout the first four months of 2019 (getting back above 26,000 by the end of April).
-It has since oscillated in a range, both falling as low as 24,815 but also establishing a new all-time record close of 27,349 on July 23rd; it is now 26,280 and appears to be rotating into more defensive/less cyclical range, as we write this report. - Debt markets signal weaker economy The 10-year Treasury yield, after peaking at 3.24% on November 8, 2018, has steadily fallen to as low the current 1.6%.
+It has since oscillated in a range, both falling as low as 24,815 but also establishing a new all-time record close of 27,349 on July 23rd; it is now 27,182 and after it appeared to be rotating into more defensive/less cyclical names during August, it has spent most of September second guessing that rotation and being overly fascinated with IPOs. - Debt markets signal weaker economy The 10-year Treasury yield, after peaking at 3.24% on November 8, 2018, steadily fell to as low as 1.47% (end of August, beginning of September) before a very slight recovery to the current 1.79%.
 Fed rate cuts and lower economic growth are the headlines, but we maintain 'technology has killed inflation;' - WTI Crude Oil fell from >\$75 a barrel in October 2018 to as low as \$42.53 in December before rallying throughout the first four months of 2019 back above \$60.
 Then, in a manner not dissimilar to the equity markets, oil has oscillated in a range between \$52 and \$65.
-The current price coincides with a world economy that is still growing and is high enough to encourage ongoing U.S. fracking activity in the coming months.
+The current price of \$55 coincides with a world economy that is still operating and is high enough to encourage some ongoing U.S. fracking activity in the coming months.